Satellite conjunction analysis and the false confidence theorem: Introduction

 In this paper, we pursue basic questions raised by probability dilution.
 Can satellite operators take epistemic probability at face value as a risk metric?
 If not, why not?
 What alternatives are safe for use in conjunction analysis?
 How can we know that those alternatives are safe?
 We address these questions, in part, by placing conjunction analysis in its context as a problem of statistical inference.
 Consequently, what we discover about probability dilution has broad implications for statisticians as well as satellite operators.

-In Section~\ref{sect:satellite}, we provide a thorough exposition of and explanation for probability dilution.
-This has previously been lacking in the literature.
+In Section~\ref{sect:satellite}, we provide a thorough exposition of probability dilution.
 We show that the counterintuitiveness of probability dilution is entirely due to the fact that, in conjunction analysis, probability of collision is an epistemic probability, rather than an aleatory probability.
 Moreover, we show that probability dilution is linked to a more severe operational defect that we call false confidence.
 We then evaluate the efficacy of pursuing small epistemic probabilities as a way to mitigate the problems posed by false confidence.

 In Section~\ref{sect:falseConfidenceTheorem}, we show that false confidence is not limited to conjunction analysis.
 All epistemic probability distributions are subject to false confidence.
 That is, in any additive belief function used to represent epistemic uncertainty, there are false propositions that have a high probability of being assigned a high belief value.
 The false confidence generated by epistemic probability of collision in satellite conjunction analysis is a manifestation of this more general deficiency.